-Open the drop-down to see the full list of available options you can use:
+Click on the action to open a pop-up and see the full list of available options you can use:

-Select the one that best suits your needs, when it comes to what content to display for those users how are not logged in.
+In the pop-up, the first dropdown will show the options you can choose from.
+Select the one that best suits your needs, when it comes to what content to display for those users who are not logged in:

-This section allows you to decide what happens if a user tries to access one of your courses that they do not have access to.
+This section allows you to decide what happens if a user is logged in, but tries to access one of your courses that they do not have access to.

 For example, these settings would come in handy if you want to decide what happens if a logged-in user tried to access a course without having purchased it through a third-party e-commerce platform, or if a logged-in user tried to access the course as a "Subscriber" user role, and the course requires a "Customer" user role instead.

 Here as well you have a drop-down with the full list of available options you can use for all the users who do not have access to your courses:

 Again, we have created a more in-depth article that describes what each option does, which you can find linked here.

 This applies to the scenario where the user has access to the content, but the content is being dripped, and the piece of content they are trying to access has not yet been unlocked.